Internal FAQ Software for Employees (Boost Productivity)

 Most organizations struggle with knowledge management in predictable ways:

-• Information Silos: Knowledge is scattered across emails, documents, chat messages, and individual memories
+• Information Silos: Knowledge is scattered across emails, documents, chat messages, and individual memories.
+McKinsey research has found that knowledge workers spend nearly 20% of their workweek searching for internal information or tracking down colleagues who can help.

 • Outdated Content: Documents become stale, but no one knows which version is current